Minneapolis: Transportation

 For all trips by all members of a household in 2019, Metropolitan Council data showed that the most common means of transportation was driving alone (40 percent), the least common was bicycling (3 percent), and others were carpooling (28 percent), walking (16 percent), and public transit (13 percent).
 The city's goal is that by 2030, 60 percent of trips are taken without a car, or 35 percent by walking and biking and 25 percent by transit.
 The city aims to reduce vehicle miles traveled by 1.8 percent per year.

 A division of the Metropolitan Council, Metro Transit operates public transportation in the Minneapolis–Saint Paul metropolitan area.
-As of 2023, the system has two light rail lines, five bus rapid transit (BRT) lines, and one commuter rail line.
+As of 2026, the system has two light rail lines and eight bus rapid transit (BRT) lines.
 A fleet of 736 buses serves 10,745 bus stops.
 As of 2021, riders of Metro Transit system-wide were 55 percent persons of color.
 The system provided nearly 45 million rides in 2023, a sixteen-percent increase over the previous year.
 In 2023, bus service had returned to 90 percent of its ridership before the COVID-19 pandemic.

 The Metro Blue Line light rail line connects the Mall of America and Minneapolis–Saint Paul International Airport in Bloomington to downtown, and the Green Line travels from downtown through the University of Minnesota campus to downtown Saint Paul.
 A Blue Line extension to the northwest suburbs is scheduled to be built and completed by 2030.
 A Green Line extension is planned to connect downtown with the southwestern suburbs.
 (Note: As of early 2024, the extension was nine years behind schedule and US$1.5 billion over budget.)
 BRT lines are 25 percent faster than regular bus lines because riders pay before boarding, stops are limited, and sometimes they employ signal prioritization.
-The newest BRT line, the D Line, runs along one of Minnesota's most used bus lines, the 18 mi route 5, where a quarter of households do not have access to a car.
-In January 2026, bus service will replace the 40 mile Northstar Commuter rail from Big Lake, Minnesota, to downtown Minneapolis.
+Metro Transit plans to convert existing bus lines to BRT in the coming years.
+In January 2026, bus service replaced the former Northstar Commuter rail from Big Lake, Minnesota, to downtown Minneapolis.